hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/s3_bucket_website_configuration.html.markdown

 The `indexDocument` configuration block supports the following arguments:

 * `suffix` - (Required) Suffix that is appended to a request that is for a directory on the website endpoint.
-For example, if the suffix is `indexHtml` and you make a request to `samplebucket/images/`, the data that is returned will be for the object with the key name `images/indexHtml`.
+For example, if the suffix is `index.html` and you make a request to `samplebucket/images/`, the data that is returned will be for the object with the key name `images/index.html`.
 The suffix must not be empty and must not include a slash character.

 ### redirect_all_requests_to